Sudan internet cuts complicate civil disobedience campaign against coup | Law-Order

 Sudan internet cuts complicate civil disobedience campaign against coup

+Since the coup, mediation efforts involving the United Nations have sought the release of detainees and a return to power sharing, but sources from the ousted government say those efforts have stalled.
+On Sunday the commander in chief of the military, Abdel Fattah al-Burhan, met an Arab League delegation, which stressed the importance of dialogue and the democratic transition, his office said in a statement.

+Sudanese pro-democracy groups launched two days of civil disobedience and strikes on Sunday in protest at last month's military coup, though participation appeared to be limited by continuing interruptions to internet and phone connections.

 Local "resistance committees" and the Sudanese Professionals Association (SPA), which led demonstrations in the uprising that toppled then-president Omar al-Bashir in April 2019, are organising a campaign of protests to try to reverse the military takeover.
-On Sunday morning people were out on the streets in the centre of the capital, Khartoum, though there was less traffic than usual, residents said.
+People were out on Sunday on the streets in the centre of the capital, Khartoum, though there was less traffic than usual, residents said.

-Sudanese pro-democracy groups launched two days of civil disobedience and strikes on Sunday in protest at last month's military coup, though participation appeared to be limited by continuing interruptions to internet and phone connections.
-Local "resistance committees" and the Sudanese Professionals Association (SPA), which led demonstrations in the uprising that toppled then-president Omar al-Bashir in April 2019, are organizing a campaign of protests to try to reverse the military takeover.

-On Sunday morning people were out on the streets in the center of the capital, Khartoum, though there was less traffic than usual, residents said.
-In Khartoum North, security forces patrolled major streets carrying sticks and tear gas grenades.
 A teachers' union said security forces used tear gas at the education ministry building for Khartoum State to break up a sit-in staged to oppose any handover to military appointees.
-Five people were arrested, it said.
+Some 87 people were arrested, it said.
+In the Burri neighborhood of Khartoum and across the river in the Ombada area of Omdurman, police also used tear gas to break up protests, eyewitnesses said.

+There were protests too in the cities of Medani, Nyala, and Atbara, where hundreds protested the re-appointment of Bashir loyalists in local government, eyewitnesses said.
+INTERNET DISRUPTION

 Activists demanding that the military exit politics have announced a schedule of protests leading up to mass rallies on Nov.
 13 under the slogan "No negotiation, no partnership, no compromise".
 Hundreds of thousands took to the streets against military rule in two demonstrations before and after the Oct.
 25 coup.